All Episodes

 And not everybody your age is coddled.

-But there are what all I mean by it is that we've now reached the point where adults, young adults that are uh entering the world, do come from a public education curriculum where they were coddled, where they didn't keep score, where there was no winners and losers, and there were no humiliations if you lost or any of that.
+But there are, what all I mean by it is that we've now reached the point where adults, young adults that are entering the world, do come from a public education curriculum where they were coddled, where they didn't keep score, where there was no winners and losers, and there were no humiliations if you lost or any of that.

-And if anybody said anything mean, they were sent home, and if somebody pointed their finger at you as a gun, they got sent home and so forth.
+And if somebody pointed their finger at you as a gun, they got sent home and so forth.

-All that's coming to roost now is these people get into the real world and find out that they're not protected and they're not coddled, and people are people, and life is life.
+All that's coming to roost now is these people get into the real world and find out that they're not protected and they're not coddled and people are people and life is life.

 Refer to them as the children of the coddling.